 There is one other thing . . .

-The dense, compact little poinsettia plants that fill grocery and drug stores every fall don’t get that way naturally.
+The dense, compact little poinsettia plants that fill grocery and drug stores every winter don’t get that way naturally.
 In addition to genetic manipulation via selective breeding, growers drench the plants and/or their soil with plant growth regulators (PGRs), which keep the stems from growing tall and stringy.